- Poly Fluoro Ltd

 While ASTM D698 suggests thicknesses of 3mm and above, the PTFE specific standards recommend the PTFE tensile testing specimen should be no more that 1mm thick (+/-0.25mm)

 2. Speed of testing

 ASTM D698 recommends standard testing speeds of 5mm/minute, whereas PTFE specific standards give speeds of 50mm/minute.
 One of the properties of PTFE – as we have experienced during the manufacture of expanded PTFE – is that it behaves differently when stretched rapidly as against being stretched slowly.
-As a result, it is conceivable that the standards would make allowance for a higher stretch rate when considering PTFE as a material.
+As a result, it is conceivable that the standards would make allowance for a higher stretch rate when considering the tensile properties of PTFE as a material.

 3. Shape of the specimen

 In our own experience, the shape of the specimen does not change the tensile testing results significantly.
 Nonetheless, the dumbbell shapes defined by ASTM D698 differ slightly from the shape recommended by PTFE specific standards on tensile testing.

 It should also be remembered that equipment used for testing should be able to clamp the PTFE specimen adequately to ensure there is no slippage during testing.
 Given that PTFE has a low coefficient of friction, the risk of slippage can be high, and this can distort the final readings.
 At the same time, too aggressive a clamp can cause the material to fracture at the point of clamping itself.
 In such a case, the test would need to be repeated as the reading would be spurious.